Catching the aurora

 10 October 2018

-You do have to be pretty lucky to see an aurora, but if you do see one you won't be disappointed.
-Improve your chances with these tips from Bureau space weather expert Dr Jeanne Young.
+You have to be pretty lucky to see an aurora, but if you see one you won't be disappointed.
+Improve your chances with these tips from our space weather expert Dr Jeanne Young.

 The brightest auroras are concentrated in rings called the aurora ovals around the north or south poles.
 The auroras in the northern hemisphere are called aurora borealis; southern lights are called aurora australis (from the Latin word for southern).
 The aurora australis is best viewed from Antarctica, Tasmania and the southern coastlines of mainland Australia.